-All Students attending the NCO Mechanics, Equipment Chiefs and Engineer Officers Course need to have access to the LOGCOM Share Point pubs site in order to access publications for practical exercises associated with the curriculum.
-Prior to arrival, students must complete the account registration located at the following link:
+All Students attending the NCO Mechanics, Equipment Chiefs, and Engineer Officers Course need validate that they are able access to the LOGCOM Share Point pubs site in order to access publications for practical exercises associated with the curriculum.

 Students authorized to travel by commercial air will arrive and depart from one of three airports in the area, listed in order of preference:

 1. Ft Leonard Wood / Waynesville Reginal (TBN) located on-base.
-Reccommended for Marines who are not authorized rental cars from their parent commands.
+Recommended for Marines who are not authorized rental cars from their parent commands.
 On-post taxi service (573)336-0111

 2. Lambert / St Louis international (STL) approxamately 120 miles east of Fort Leonard Wood on I-44.

 3. Springfield-Branson (KSGF) located approximately 80 miles west of Fort Leonard Wood on I-44.There are no bus services between KSGF and FLW.

 Students departing the course by commercial air should not schedule return flights prior to 1500 on the day of graduation and no later than 24 hours after course graduation.